dodsonphillip62/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to complex, hard-to-maintain code.
 It's better to write simple, clear code first and optimize only where necessary, based on profiling and performance measurements.

+# 2023-12-19
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

+It means that trying to optimize code before it's necessary can often lead to more problems and complexity than it solves.
+It's better to write clear, simple code first and optimize only when profiling has identified specific performance bottlenecks.